 9. Do parenting orders continue to operate despite COVID-19?

-All separated families that parents have a continuing obligation to act in accordance with Court Orders.
+All separated families have a continuing obligation to act in accordance with Court Orders.
 COVID-19 is no excuse.
 If parents are making demands on the school and failing to agree, the school can advise parents to apply to the COVID-19 list at the Family Court to seek urgent orders.

 How we can help